Kitchen Plumbing in Biggleswade

 Kitchens have moved on a lot in the last twenty years.
 What used to be a closed-off galley at the back of the house is now usually the centre of the home — open-plan, full of appliances, with a kitchen island and an extension out to the garden.
 That brings a lot more plumbing into the picture: dishwashers, fridge water lines, instant boiling water taps, water softeners under the sink, and sometimes underfloor heating beneath the new tiles.

-In Biggleswade we work across the full range.
+In Biggleswade, kitchens come in every shape.
 The new builds on Kings Reach and Saxon Gate tend to come with developer-spec kitchens that owners often want to upgrade for something more practical.
 The Edwardian and 1930s homes around the market square and Holme usually need a full re-pipe when the kitchen gets opened out into a kitchen-diner or extended into a side return.
-Older properties out in Stratton and the surrounding villages often have galley layouts that get reworked completely — we run new supply, waste, and gas lines to the new fixture positions before the cabinets go in.
+Older properties out in Stratton and the surrounding villages often have galley layouts that get reworked completely — new supply, waste, and gas lines are run to the new fixture positions before the cabinets go in.

-Gas hob installs are handled by our Gas Safe engineers and properly certificated.
-We coordinate with kitchen fitters and electricians where the job needs more than one trade, and we pressure-test new pipework before sign-off so you don't get a surprise leak the day after.
+Gas hob installs are handled by local Gas Safe engineers and properly certificated.
+The plumber coordinates with kitchen fitters and electricians where the job needs more than one trade, and new pipework is pressure-tested before sign-off so you don't get a surprise leak the day after.